The Current Trend in U.S. News Reporting Raises Serious Concerns

 “You, the press, should cover this fairly and should know that this matters to election integrity and it matters to the future of our nation,” Ellis added.

 Devin Nunes, U.S. Representative from California, agreed that much of the mainstream news media have misled the public.
-He said that these media outlets called the general election for Biden when there are still a large number of legal challenges posed by the Trump campaign yet to be resolved.
+He said that these media outlets called the general election for the democratic candidate when there are still a large number of legal challenges posed by the Trump campaign yet to be resolved.

 Nunes also criticized high tech companies and social media platforms, such as Facebook and Twitter, for censorship.
 As a result, people are unable to obtain factual, uncensored information.